nice-org-two/DisCatSharp/README.md

 ## Documentation
 The documentation for the latest stable version is available at [docs.dcs.aitsys.dev/lts](https://docs.dcs.aitsys.dev/lts).

-The documentation of the latest nightly versions is available at [docs.dcs.aitsys.dev](https://docs.dcs.aitsys.dev).

 ## Bugs or Feature requests?
 Either join our [support guild](https://discord.gg/discatsharp) and open a support ticket.
 Or write a mail to dcs@aitsys.dev.